resilio-tech/modele-rcp-fai/README.md

 ### Project Status

-The project was delivered on the 17th of November 2023.
+The project was delivered to ADEME on the 17th of October 2023.